Wound care |

 A woman tying her shoes.
 Photo.

 Your doctor or nurse will provide treatment for your venous leg ulcer, at a clinic or during home visits.
 However, your role is just as crucial.
 The choices you make every day can speed up healing and improve your overall well-being.
+Please discuss any treatment options with a qualified health care professional before undertaking.
+It is advised to seek a management plan from a qualified healthcare professional as an initial step.

 We provide clear, simple steps to take control of your recovery.
-Understanding what to do—and why—will help you get the best results from your treatment plan.
+Understanding what to do - and why - will help you get the best results from your treatment plan.
 Healing starts with you.

 5 steps to better healing